 The ENTP Three Enneagram Type

 Core Fear: Of being worthless without success or achievement.

 Core Desire: To feel desired, successful, and accepted.

 ENTP Threes are driven by the possibility they see everywhere around them.
 They are typically ambitious, driven, and energetic – anxious to achieve their potential and defy mediocrity in any form.
 As the primary type in the Feeling triad (2s, 3s, and 4s) they are the most out of touch with their emotional lives.
 They feel a need to sweep their feelings under the rug in order to be more effective and perform at their best.
-Their natural intuition propels them down many pathways, but unlike some Threes who struggle with slacking and leaving projects unfinished, these Threes are more adept at finishing what they start.
+Their natural intuition propels them down many pathways, but unlike some ENTPs who struggle with slacking and leaving projects unfinished, these ENTPs are more adept at finishing what they start.
 They are competitive, goal-oriented, and image-conscious.
 It’s crucial to them to appear at their best and seem knowledgeable about anything that might come their way.